neumino/neumino.github.io/movies.md

-### Just Say Yes
+### Voyagers
-*Released on 2021-04-02, vote average 6*
+*Released on 2021-04-08, vote average 3.5*

-Incurable romantic Lotte finds her life upended when her plans for a picture-perfect wedding unravel -- just as her self-absorbed sister gets engaged.
+With the human race&#39;s future at stake, a group of young men and women embark on an expedition to colonize a distant planet.
+But when they uncover disturbing secrets about the mission, they become helpless for pleasure, hunger, and power once avoiding drinking the &#39;Blue&#39;.
+The Blue is a drug that keeps them from having sexual feelings and for not having power and strength.
+They then begin to explore their most primordial natures and try and find a way out of the spaceship.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/F5UP6c38uVU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/11wwx5VKThY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-### Madame Claude
+### Thunder Force
-*Released on 2021-04-02, vote average 6.4*
+*Released on 2021-04-09, vote average 9*

-Paris, the late 1960s.
-Madame Claude is at the head of a flourishing business dedicated to prostitution that gives her power over both the french political and criminal worlds.
-But the end of her empire is closer than she thinks.
+In a world where supervillains are commonplace, two estranged childhood best friends reunite after one devises a treatment that gives them powers to protect their city.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/OfWDTj5uLXQ?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Voyagers
-*Released on 2021-04-08, vote average 4.5*

-With the future of the human race at stake, a group of young men and women embark on an expedition to colonize a distant planet.
-But when they uncover disturbing secrets about the mission, they become helpless for pleasure, hunger, and power.
-They then begin to explore their most primordial natures and find a way out.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/11wwx5VKThY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qnx6-YLXFwg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>